-This soup uses a combination of carrots, celery, and onions.
+Chicken sausage and white bean soup include a vegetable combination of carrots, celery, and onions.
 When sauteing these ingredients I start with the carrots because they are denser and will take longer to cook.
-Then I add celery, onions and lastly garlic.
+Then I add celery, onions, and lastly garlic.
 You have to watch garlic because it will burn quickly and give a bitter flavor.

-I like to take a portion of the beans and process them since I try to limit dairy which increases saturated fat.
+I like to take a portion of the beans and process them since I try to limit dairy, increasing saturated fat.
 Processing the beans gives the soup a creamy appearance like you added cream.
-I use an immersion blender, but you can do this with a tabletop food processer too.
+I use an immersion blender #ad, but you can do this with a tabletop food processor, too.
 If you choose you can add the whole can of rinsed beans to the soup.

 Chicken Sausage: you can substitute turkey sausage links or ground chicken or turkey sausage.
 Look for healthier options that are nitrate-free.